Alexandria Louisiana Travel

 Fulton laid out the plan for Alexandria in 1805, and the settlement grew rapidly.
 Because of its strategic geographic location, which still holds true today, it became a center of transportation, trading and agriculture.

 Residents and tourists alike enjoy area lakes, outdoor recreation, golf, an acclaimed zoo, and historic sites.
 The city also enjoys annual events such as Mardi Gras and the Red River Festival.
-Returning in 2022 are the Louisiana Dragon Boat Races held at Lake Buhlow.
+Returning in 2023 were the Louisiana Dragon Boat Races held at Lake Buhlow.

 WinterFETE is held in December in downtown Alexandria.
 An assortment of events are typically scheduled, including the Alexandria Christmas Parade, ice skating, Santa's Village, fireworks, food vendors, gumbo cook-off, live music and much more.
 Alexandria, as a popular convention destination, has an active lodging industry providing hotel accommodations for many out-of-town visitors.